-- ability to obtain and maintain subject consent; - risk that enrolled subjects will drop out before completion of the trial; - patient referral practices of physicians; - · ability to monitor subjects adequately during and after treatment; and - in the case of pivotal trials, the risk that patients may opt not to enroll because they are not assured treatment with our product candidate.
+- ability to obtain and maintain subject consent; - risk that enrolled subjects will drop out before completion of the trial; - patient referral practices of physicians; - ability to monitor subjects adequately during and after treatment; and - in the case of pivotal trials, the risk that patients may opt not to enroll because they are not assured treatment with our product candidate.

 In November 2019, the FDA placed our IGNITE DMD clinical trial of SGT-001 on clinical hold following our report of a serious adverse event in the clinical trial.
 In April 2020, we submitted a response to the FDA, that included changes to the clinical protocol designed to potentially enhance patient safety, as well as information related to improvements to our manufacturing process.
-The FDA has responded by maintaining the clinical hold and requesting further data and analyses relating to this manufacturing process.
+The FDA responded by maintaining the clinical hold and requesting further data and analyses relating to this manufacturing process.
+In June 2020, we submitted a response to the FDA that provided data and analyses related to improvements to our manufacturing process.
+In July 2020, we announced that the FDA responded by maintaining the clinical hold and requesting further manufacturing information and updated safety and efficacy data for all patients dosed in the trial, as well as providing direction on the total viral load to be administered per patient.
 If we are unable to satisfy any requests of the FDA in a timely manner, or at all, or if the FDA does not lift the clinical hold in a timely manner, or at all, we would be further delayed or prevented from enrolling patients in our IGNITE DMD clinical trial of SGT-001.